MAMware/court-jurdroids/README.md

 ## Contact

 * For questions or support, please open an issue on GitHub.
-* Project Maintainer: MAMware - [marcosmeneses@mamware.net]
+* Project Maintainer: MAMware, contributors welcomed!

 <!-- ----------------------------------------------------------------- -->

-TO DO
-keep it lean, current readme.md is at alpha stage v0.0.9
+Current README.md is at beta stage v0.1.0, it is tested working against xAI API.
+To do:
+Feature: load multple juror profiles, ie: sorted by state at `/prompts` directory.
+Wireframe: plan for agentic reasoning and using specific knowledge sources like [Kleros_IO](https://github.com/kleros/kleros-v2)
+Troubleshooting: contribute to the knowledge base Agent Concepts/Patterns: may employ techniques discussed in Agentic AI research, such as advanced prompting, planning, reflection, or Retrieval-Augmented Generation (RAG) to enhance profile quality and consistency.
+(See [Further Reading](#further-reading--conceptual-background)).
+Data Handling: [e.g., Pandas, JSON, YAML]
+Other Libraries: [e.g., Scikit-learn for bias analysis]

-1.  **Keep it Updated:** As the development or deployment process changes, remember to update the README and the related documents.
+**When contributing its recommended to keep this document updated:** As the development or deployment process changes, remember to update the README and related documents.

+Welcome